-Implementor: White House, Congress, DHS, DOD Status:
+Implementor: Status: White House, Congress, DHS, DOD Inaction

-Action Item b.
 Replace BioWatch Generation 1 and 2 detectors.

 The Secretary of Homeland Security must replace these detectors within five years with the systems developed per action item 31a.
 If they cannot be replaced within that timeframe, the Secretary of Homeland Security should remove them from service.